chrisbanes/haze/docs/performance.md

 - **Scaffold**.
 The simple example, where the app bar and bottom navigation bar are blurred, with a scrollable list.
 This example uses rectangular haze areas.
 - **Scaffold, with progressive**.
 Same as Scaffold, but using a progressive blur.
 - **Images List**.
-Each item in the list has it's own `haze` and `hazeChild`.
-As each item has it's own `haze`, the internal haze state does not change all that much (the list item content moves, but the `hazeChild` doesn't in terms of local coordinates).
+Each item in the list has it's own `hazeBackground` and `hazeContent`.
+As each item has it's own `hazeBackground`, the internal haze state does not change all that much (the list item content moves, but the `hazeContent` doesn't in terms of local coordinates).
 This is more about multiple testing `RenderNode`s.
 This example uses rounded rectangle haze areas (i.e. we use `clipPath`).
 - **Credit Card**.
-A simple example, where the user can drag the `hazeChild`.
+A simple example, where the user can drag the `hazeContent`.
 This tests how fast Haze's internal state invalidates and propogates to the `RenderNode`s.
 This example uses rounded rectangle haze areas like 'Images List'.

 !!! abstract "Test setup"
     All of the tests were ran with 16 iterations on a Pixel 6, running the latest version of Android available.